k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 Working with Fabric will allow you to:

-\- A:  Get fast answers to complex questions across data-lakes, such as across-the-board statistics or BI insights.
+\- A:  Get fast answers to complex questions across data-lakes, such as across-the-board statistics or BI insight.

 \- B:  Answer complex questions about a customer or multiple customers in real-time, even when data might be spread across multiple datacenters.